Daniel-Mietchen/datascience/Wuhan-virus-outbreak-2019.md

 * On January 24, 2020, the Washington Post ran a piece specifically on the pace and openness of research on the virus and how it reflects a change in the scientific culture ["Scientists are unraveling the Chinese coronavirus with unprecedented speed and opennessScientists are unraveling the Chinese coronavirus with unprecedented speed and openness"](http://web.archive.org/web/20200131132127/https://www.washingtonpost.com/science/2020/01/24/scientists-are-unraveling-chinese-coronavirus-with-unprecedented-speed-openness/)
   - lots of good tidbits there, albeit encumbered by aggressive DRM
+    - > “Imagine walking from Chicago to San Francisco, and then imagine taking a plane from Chicago to San Francisco.
+That’s kind of the difference,”

 # Timeline